3625 Administrative Specialist II

 Education/Experience: A high school diploma or the equivalent and three years of general office experience or an equivalent combination of education and general office experience is required.

-Skills: Keyboarding skills with speeds of at least 50 wpm are required.
+Skills: Keyboarding skills are required.
 A working knowledge of word processing and spreadsheet applications is required.
-Must have a working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department.
-Must know how to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain moderately complex filing systems and records, and make mathematical calculations.
-Effective oral and written communication skills are required.
-Must be able to train, assign work, and review the work of full- and part-time employees and student workers.
-Must have the ability to maintain financial records and accounts and prepare financial reports.
+A working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department is required.
+The ability to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain moderately complex filing systems and records, and make mathematical calculations is required.
+Effective verbal and written communication skills are required.
+The ability to train, assign work, and review the work of full- and part-time employees and student workers is required.
+The ability to maintain financial records and accounts and prepare financial reports is required.